huidongl/LogicApp-Terraform-Deploy-PE/README.md

 This project provides examples on how to use Terraform and Azure DevOps to create standard Logic App to a storage account within private network.
-Here are the resources that will be created in the deployment:
+Here are the resources that will be created:
   1. VNET and subnets for Logic App and storage account
   2. Storage account and fileshare
   3. Private endpoints for storage file, blob, table and queue and the private DNS zones